mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 sessions that are of high interest for a large part of community, such as BoFs and dispatch meetings, and therefore hard to schedule during the main IETF week.

+An experiment where the adminstrative plenary was scheduled on Wednesday in the week before the official session schedule was run for IETF-112.
+The evaluation of the respective survey results indicated that this experiment led to reduction in scheduling conflict but also led to drop in plenary attendance, partly due to limited awareness (see [https://www.ietf.org/blog/ietf112-plenary-experiment-evaluation/]).

 ## Chances for inclusivity and Lessons Learnt on socializing

-Participation at the most recent online only meetings was rather high and had a quite stable per-country distribution, even though time zones were rotated.
+Participation at the online only meetings in 2021 was rather high and had a quite stable per-country distribution, even though time zones were rotated.
 This indicates that online meetings support a more easy and therefore potentially broader participation than in-person meetings where participation is often fluctuating based on the location.

 However, it has also been recognised that the online meeting does not provide an equivalent opportunity to socialize.
-The observed slight decrease in submission of new (-00) drafts, while the overall number of draft submissions and productivity seem to stay stable, might also be an indication of the loss of these interactions.
+The observed slight decrease in submission of new (-00) drafts during 2020 and 2021, while the overall number of draft submissions and productivity seem to stay stable, might also be an indication of the loss of these interactions.
 The increase in interim meetings potentially compensates for these missing interactions for continuous work (or may even increase productivity there), but seems to be less adequate to spark new ideas.

-None of the data observed so far can, however, be interpreted as showing a significant trend.
-However, these factors should be considered for the organization of future online-only meetings in replacement or addition to in-person meetings.
+None of the data observed, however, can be interpreted as showing a significant trend.
+Still, these factors should be considered for the organization of future online only meetings in replacement or addition to in-person meetings.

 ## Experiments

 Similar as for in-person meetings, it is desirable to experiment with the meeting structure.
 Often only practical experience can answer open questions.
 It is recommended to not experiment with a larger number of different aspects at the same time, in order to be able to assess the outcome correctly.
-It is further recommended to announce any such experiment in advance, so people adjust to changes and potentially provide feedback.
+It is further recommended to announce any such experiment in advance, so people can adjust to changes and potentially provide feedback.

 # Acknowledgments

+Thanks to Brian Carpenter, Lars Eggert, Toreless Eckert, Charles Eckel, Jason Livingood, and Sanjeev Gupta for their review and many from more for their input and suggestions on the time zone discussion!